CAT Exam Preparation 2026: Get Free Study Material, Prep Strategy & Tips from Toppers

 CAT Preparation with Mock Tests and Previous Years' Question Papers

 It is recommended that candidates must practice about 40-45 CAT mock tests during the preparation phase.
 The aim of a CAT mock test is to improve application, accuracy and speed.
 If you have reached a stage where you're consistently performing well in the mock tests (high difficulty level) you can slow down.
-It is not mandatory for all candidates to solve 40-45 mock tests.
-You can be prepared equally well by solving lesser number of mock tests.
-Judge your capacity.
+It is not mandatory for all candidates to solve the same number of mock tests.
+Candidates should practice number of mocks as per capacity.

-Aspirants must start practicing CAT mock test after they have completed the syllabus.
-They must dedicate the second half of CAT preparation phase to it.
+Start practicing CAT mock test after they have completed the syllabus.
+Dedicate the second half of CAT preparation phase to it.
 The key here is to analyse each mock test result to see where you stand and how much more practice you need.
 One tip you should follow is to not practice mock tests continuously till the exam day.
 In the last week of CAT preparation 2025, attempt only one mock test for confidence.
 Irrespective of the result of that CAT mock test, you will score well in the exam.
+Also, attempt mocks on alternate dates.

 CAT Mock Test by Shiksha